Carlisle United F.C.: Ownership

+Carlisle United operates through the limited company Carlisle United Association Football Club (1921) Ltd which is currently controlled by Castle Sports Group which has a controlling 90.0% stake in the club's holding company, CUFC Holdings Ltd. A minority (10.0%) stake is held by The United Trust, formed by supporters in 2001.
+Castle Sports Group is owned by the Piatak Family from Jacksonville, Florida, who own several other companies, most notably Magellan Transport Logistics, which provides transportation and logistics services throughout North America.

 In 1992 property developer Michael Knighton bought the club which was then playing in Division Four, the lowest tier of the Football League.
-Then began a ten-year ownership in which much of the talk around the club concerned Knighton himself.
+Then began a 10-year ownership in which much of the talk around the club concerned Knighton himself.
 At one point he was even featured in the local paper claiming to have seen a UFO, local paper the News and Star ran the story with the headline: 'Knighton: Aliens Spoke To Me'.